 |The syllabus was an accurate guide to course requirements.

 |Student participation and the contribution of ideas, comments, and questions were encouraged.

 |Course assessments (e.g., exams/quizzes, papers, presentations, projects, performances, etc.) allowed me to demonstrate what I learned.

 |I received helpful feedback from the instructor to guide my progress in this course.

-The prototype core questions were developed after collecting input from the schools/colleges and other campus partners in the fall semester and in consultation with our prototype collaborators.
+The prototype questions were developed after collecting input from the schools/colleges and other campus partners in the fall semester and in consultation with our prototype collaborators.

 If you have any questions about the EvaluationKIT prototype, please contact the IEA course feedback team.